-My very first contact with yoga was thanks to my mother, Sofia, who took up Hatha Yoga in 80′-es, and eventually taught Yoga to students at the boarding school she was teaching at.
-From age 12, I was helping in her class, showing students how to do some of the poses.
-While studying the asanas and meeting like minded people, I discovered there are other aspects of yoga through books such as Bhagavad Gita, – the crown jewel among other spiritual treasures originated from India.
+My very first contact with yoga was thanks to my mother Sofia, who learned Hatha Yoga in 1980-es, and taught Yoga to students at the Art school she worked at Sometimes I would be the demo boy showing students how to do some of the asanas.
+Eventually I discovered there are other-spiritual aspects of yoga by reading Bhagavad Gita, – the crown jewel among other spiritual treasures originated from India.

 Above I am with Guruji, Sri BKS Iyengar and my dear partner, Lilia Toneva – an accomplished Bharat Natyam dancer in Moscow, where she performed for Guruji at the Yoga Journal conference in April 2009.

-After graduating school I wanted to meet practicing yogis and off I went to India, and lived and served with the monks at Vani ashram in Vrindavan, an ancient town with over 5000 temples, while studying the Gita, Upanishads and the serving the local people and pilgrims.
+As a very young man, I wanted to meet the yogis and so, I went to India, and lived and served with the monks in Vrindavan, an ancient town littered with hundreds of temples of Krishna, while studying the Gita, Upanishads and serving the local people and wandering pilgrims.

-Intrigued from this experience, I visited places up in the Himalayas and the southern states and traveled throughout many of India’s diverse regions, discovering the ancient heritage of this culturally rich land with all of it’s raw beauty & diversity.
-Grand riches of a fortunate few contrasted with poverty of the millions struggling to feed themselves.
-It was an unforgettable experience for me and enriched my inner world considerably.
+Driven by the heat and wandering mind, I ventured to the Himalayas and the southern states of India and traveled throughout many of India’s diverse regions, discovering the ancient heritage of this culturally rich land with all of it’s raw beauty & diversity.
+Spending that time in India changed my course of life, making me more introspective and interested in human development.

 Iyengar Yoga is known for it’s highly sophisticated, intelligent sequencing and ever-evolving method of using props for enabling an individual to benefit by practicing yoga regardless of their age, health, shape or fitness level.
 The Iyengar method of teaching is known for it’s widely documented therapeutic effects on medical patients.
 I am interested in the field of yoga based therapy, and took an intensive training with Elise Miller in 2009 and did a case study course and have experience in teaching yoga for people with scoliosis.
 I work with students who have scoliosis and other spinal ailments on a regular basis.

-My teaching style is methodical; I watch the students in front of me closely, learning the asanas progressing step by step.
+My teaching style is methodical, reflective of the Iyengar method; I watch the students in front of me closely, learning the asanas progressing step by step.
 I continue to improve my practical knowledge by regularly attending workshops and teacher trainings by foremost Yoga teachers around the world.
-It makes me feel accomplished and is a rewarding when I am able to help my fellow students to gradually advance beyond their perceived limits and succeed in their practice doing what seemed “impossible” just several months ago.
+It’s rewarding for me to be able to help my fellow students to gradually advance beyond their perceived limits and succeed in their practice doing what seemed “impossible” just several months ago.

-In September of 2016 I was awarded an Intermediate Junior III certificate and am currently enrolled in the 3-year Therapeutic Yoga Teacher training program headed by Manouso Manos, my mentor.
+I currently hold an Intermediate Junior III certificate and will soon complete the 3-year Therapeutic Yoga Teacher training program headed by Manouso Manos, who is my mentor.

 Thank you for visiting!